OpenVidu/openvidu.io-docs/docs/openvidu-pro/monitoring-elastic-stack.md

 ## Kibana Dashboards

-By default, OpenVidu Pro imports to Kibana 3 different dashboards to monitor some useful information about:
+By default, OpenVidu Pro imports to Kibana 5 different dashboards to monitor useful information about:

 - OpenVidu Sessions
 - OpenVidu Recordings
+- Monitoring OpenVidu Server Pro Node
-- CPU usage of Media Nodes (Clustering information)
+- Monitoring Media Nodes
+- NGINX

 Let's see all the different dashboards: